refstudio/refstudio/python/README.md

 ## Commands

-The application current has three main functions:
+The application has the following main functions:
 1. Ingest
-2. Ingest Status
+1. Ingest Status
+1. Ingest References
-3. Rewrite
+1. Rewrite
-4. Chat
+1. Chat
-5. Delete (References)
+1. Delete (References)
-6. Update (References)
+1. Update (References)

 ### Ingest
 `Ingest` is called when a Refstudio user uploads Reference documents.